Armement Air-Sol Modulaire: Libya

 "Also referred to as the Hammer, the AASM weapon has impressed during the campaign to date.
-Incorporating a precision guidance kit and propulsion system, the design will eventually be available for use with standard bombs weighing between 125kg and 1,000kg, although a 250kg version is the only one currently in service.
+Incorporating a precision guidance kit and propulsion system, the design will eventually be available for use with standard bombs weighing between 125 kg and 1 000 kg, although a 250 kg version is the only one currently in service.
 Sagem cites a range capability of more than 32nm from high altitude, or 8nm from low level.
 Launches can also be made from an off-axis angle of up to 90°, while up to six weapons can be fired against individual targets in a single pass and with just one trigger press."
-And "Libya represents the first opportunity for the French air force to employ the Thales Damocles targeting pod, although the Navy gave the system its combat debut over Afghanistan in late 2010."
+And "Libya represents the first opportunity for the French Air and Space to employ the Thales Damocles targeting pod, although the Navy gave the system its combat debut over Afghanistan in late 2010."

 India

 According to a report by Hindustan Times, India placed an order for "large numbers" of the Hammer in September 2020 and deliveries will be completed by the end of November 2020.
-The reports adds that the French Air Force will transfer some of its supplies of Hammer to India to ensure immediate deliveries.

-India has started the process of integrating Hammer missile to its indigenous fighter Tejas.
+The reports adds that the French Air and Space Force will transfer some of its supplies of Hammer to India to ensure immediate deliveries.
+India has started the process of integrating Hammer to its indigenous fighter Tejas.
+Bharat Electronics and Safran Electronics & Defense signed memorandum of understanding on February 11, 2025, to establish a joint venture for the production, customization, sales, and upkeep of AASM Hammer in India.

+The Indian Air Force deployed Rafale jets armed with AASM Hammer glide bombs during Operation Sindoor early in the morning of 7 May 2025, to strike locations in Pakistan.

+Ukraine

+On 16 January 2024, French president Emmanuel Macron announced France would be providing several hundred AASM Hammer precision-guided weapons to Ukraine, at a rate of 50 units per month in 2024.
+The first reported use of the AASM by Ukraine took place on 5 March 2024.
+They have been deployed from MiG-29s, Su-25s and Mirage 2000-5F.